rmculpepper/racket-jeremiah/README.md

 version of [Frog](https://github.com/greghendershott/frog) by @greghendershott.

-During this evolution, the code lost several of the virtues of the original, such as tests and documentation.
+During this evolution, the code lost several of the virtues of the original, such as tests, documentation, and features.
 It's not finished.
 It's not compatible with Frog.
-It's not stable. ~~At the time of this writing, I haven't even implemented the command-line interface yet.~~
+It's not stable. ~~At the time of this writing, I haven't even implemented the command-line interface yet.~~ (Updated: now implemented.)